Frequently Asked Questions

 What happens if my dog becomes sick or injured?

 While all care is taken to ensure dogs are safe and healthy during their stay with us, we are also well-prepared for unexpected accidents or illness.
-We have Veterinarian nurses on site and our staff are trained to administer pet first aid when require.
+Our staff are trained to administer pet first aid when required.
 If an incident occurs, we will contact you (or your contact person) and if necessary will take your dog or cat immediately to either our local (or your) veterinary practice.

 Can I see the facility before booking my dog in?

-At Pets In The City we feed and recommend Hill’s Science Diet.
+At Pets In The City we feed an Orijen and Acana diet.
 However, you are most welcome to bring your pet’s own food (or treats) should you wish to.
 Our Customer Care team we will always check your furry friend’s meal requirements on check in.

 Will my fur friend need to pass an “interview” before being accepted at Pets In The City?